A Versatile Ultra-Stable Platform for Optical Multidimensional Fourier-Transform Spectroscopy: Experimental

 A 2DFT spectrum is constructed by incrementally adjusting one time delay while recording spectral interferograms.
 The complete set of data is converted to a two-dimensional spectrum by a one-dimensional numerical Fourier transform along the direction of the scanned time axis.
-The incremental adjustment and acquisition of the 2DFT spectrum is automated, as shown in the flow chart in Fig.~\ref{fig7}(a).
+The incremental adjustment and acquisition of the 2DFT spectrum is automated, as shown in the flow chart in Fig.~7(a).
 The sequence of events is: the feedback loops of the appropriate interferometers are disengaged; the desired translation stage(s) are moved a specific distance; after a short time, allowing the delay stage to reach its new position, the feedback loops are reengaged; and a spectral interferogram is recorded.
 This procedure is the main loop of the 2DFT acquisition algorithm, and is repeated until the length of the scan is sufficient to collect the full dephasing of the TFWM signal.
 Within the main loop, the locked and unlocked error signals are recorded every time the feedback loops are disengaged.
 The recorded values are used to recalculate the distance to move the delay stage for that step.
-Repeating this every step ensure that the feedback loops are never forced to the extremes of their compensation range, and speeds up the scan rate.
-Even though a timeout can occur before the feedback loops are reengaged, the scan is sufficiently stable that only severe electronics glitch can be uncorrected.
+Repeating this calculation every step ensure that the feedback loops are never forced to the extremes of their compensation range, and speeds up the scan rate.
+Even though a timeout can occur before the feedback loops are reengaged, the scan is sufficiently stable that only a catastrophic electronics glitch cannot be corrected.
+While scan rates are high, continuous scanning methods can potentially improve acquisition rates to shorten the overall acquisition time.

 In addition to recording the error signals and PZT voltages, the experimenter can monitor the error signals in real time on a a 100~MHz, 4-channel oscilloscope.
-Figure~\ref{fig7}(b) shows a typical screen capture of one error signal during a single step of distance commensurate with 4 HeNe fringe.
+Figure~7(b) shows a typical screen capture of one error signal during a single step of distance commensurate with 4 HeNe fringe.
 (Nyquist undersampling is used during the data analysis to correctly determine the frequency of the 2DFT signal after the Fourier transform.\cite{Zhang1}) The fast oscillations are due to the motion of the stage, when the feedback loop is disengaged.
 The shaded regions show when the feedback loops are engaged while the spectral interferogram is recorded.